 The level of financial reserves held by the council will be agreed by the Town Council during the discussions held regarding the setting of the budget for the next financial year.
-The Council will typically hold between 3 and 12 months expenditure as a general reserve.
+The Council will typically hold four months expenditure as a general reserve.